MicrosoftDocs/EMDocs/contributor-guide/style-and-voice.md

 	ms.author="v-jocgar" />

 # Writing EMS documentation - style and voice
-To do:
-- [ ]
-- [ ]
-- [ ]
-- [ ]
-- [ ]

-## 1\.
-Focus on customer intent
+## 1. Focus on customer intent

-People are reading the article to find an answer to a question.
+People are reading your article to find an answer to a question.
 In most cases, they're looking for how to do something.
 Figure out what that something is, and focus the article on getting your reader to that answer:

 - **Organize the article so the most common intent is near the top and other information appears later.** Consider these best practices:
 	- For articles with a basic answer and more advanced options, put the basic information at the top and the advanced options afterward.